Need to talk? Call 1800 882 436.

 Can fragile X syndrome be detected during pregnancy?

-If you are a known carrier for fragile X, your baby can be tested in pregnancy using amniocentesis or chorionic villous sampling.
+If you or your partner are a known carrier for fragile X, your baby can be tested during pregnancy using amniocentesis or chorionic villous sampling.

-If your baby is found to have fragile X, you will need to decide whether to continue with the pregnancy or consider a termination.
+If your baby is found to have fragile X, you can consider whether to continue with the pregnancy or think about a termination.
 Your doctor can refer you to a genetic counsellor who specialises in helping people in your situation.
 You can also call Pregnancy, Birth and Baby for advice and support.

 It can be overwhelming to receive a diagnosis of fragile X syndrome.
 It's a good idea to think about seeking support from family or friends as you process the diagnosis.